The Woodlands Child Support Attorneys

 The court also reviews other factors, such as the children’s ages, specific needs and expenses, and any additional financial resources available to the custodial parent and children.
 Some non-custodial parents contest child support for one reason or another if they feel it’s an unfair ruling.

-Our attorneys work with primary custodial parents to file a child support order to get the financial support their children are entitled to.
+Our Woodlands child support attorneys work with primary custodial parents to file a child support order to get the financial support their children are entitled to.
 We also help parents contest unfair child support orders when necessary.

 Our legal services can turn your situation around.
 Get help regarding your child support issues or any other family law matter when you schedule your consultation with our law office.
 Call us today for advice: 713-766-3733.